A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Generators, relations, and the coequalizer model

 \begin{itemize} \item a $\pi_1(U,x_0)$-torsor, equivalently a local system on $U$ (topological monodromy on the complement); \item for each puncture $p_i$, a Stokes torsor on the boundary circle $S^1_{p_i,n}\setminus\Sigma_{p_i,n}$ (or equivalently a Stokes-filtered local system in Sabbah's sense for the fixed formal type); \item for each $i$, a compatibility identification equating the image of the peripheral loop $[\gamma_i]$ in the $\pi_1(U)$-torsor with the distinguished total Stokes monodromy element determined by the boundary Stokes torsor. \end{itemize}

 Thus \eqref{eq:global-pushout-groupoid} is precisely a \emph{gluing device}: it packages ``interior monodromy + boundary Stokes data + peripheral compatibility'' as a single torsor problem.

-\paragraph{Comparison with Sabbah (Stokes-filtered local systems)\cite{Sabbah}.} Sabbah's formalism identifies (for fixed formal type at each puncture) meromorphic connections on $X$ with Stokes-filtered local systems on the real oriented blow-up $\widetilde{X}$, i.e. a local system on $\widetilde{X}\setminus \partial\widetilde{X}\cong U$ together with Stokes filtrations along each boundary circle $S^1_{p_i,n}$, compatible with the Stokes order and jumping precisely along $\Sigma_{p_i,n}$.
+\paragraph{Comparison with Sabbah (Stokes-filtered local systems).} Sabbah's formalism identifies (for fixed formal type at each puncture) meromorphic connections on $X$ with Stokes-filtered local systems on the real oriented blow-up $\widetilde{X}$, i.e. a local system on $\widetilde{X}\setminus \partial\widetilde{X}\cong U$ together with Stokes filtrations along each boundary circle $S^1_{p_i,n}$, compatible with the Stokes order and jumping precisely along $\Sigma_{p_i,n}$.
 On the boundary, the filtration is equivalent to a $\mathrm{St}_i$-torsor, hence to a torsor for the boundary groupoid $\partial\mathrm{Stok}^{(i)}_n$ presenting the same local moduli.
 The peripheral compatibility condition in Sabbah (how the local system on $U$ meets the boundary Stokes data) is exactly what the amalgamation along $B\mathbb{Z}$ enforces in \eqref{eq:global-pushout-groupoid}.

-\paragraph{Comparison with Babbitt--Varadarajan (Stokes cocycles)\cite{BV89}.} BV describe the local moduli at each puncture by nonabelian \v{C}ech 1-cocycles valued in the Stokes sheaf $\mathrm{St}_i$, modulo gauge.
+\paragraph{Comparison with Babbitt--Varadarajan (Stokes cocycles).} BV describe the local moduli at each puncture by non-abelian \v{C}ech 1-cocycles valued in the Stokes sheaf $\mathrm{St}_i$, modulo gauge.
 Your collar/section presentation is a groupoid form of the same statement: strict sections (with sectorwise gauge) are \v{C}ech cocycles modulo 0-cochains.
 The pushout groupoid \eqref{eq:global-pushout-groupoid} does not change the local BV description; it records how these local cocycles are constrained globally by the monodromy on $U$ through the identification of peripheral classes.

-\paragraph{Comparison with ~Gualtieri, S.~Li, and B.~Pym (GLP) \cite{GualtieriLiPym}.} In the elementary one-parameter case, GLP construct an explicit Lie groupoid chart presenting the same local Stokes torsor moduli on a punctured disk.
+\paragraph{Comparison with GLP (single-chart Lie groupoids).} In the elementary one-parameter case, GLP construct an explicit Lie groupoid chart presenting the same local Stokes torsor moduli on a punctured disk.
 Your boundary/collar groupoids and the GLP chart are different \emph{presentations} of the same stack, hence they are Morita equivalent locally.
-The role of the pushout \eqref{eq:global-pushout-groupoid} is global: it is the groupoid-level implementation of `\textit{`glue the interior with all boundary charts along the common peripheral subgroup''} in a Morita-invariant way.
+The role of the pushout \eqref{eq:global-pushout-groupoid} is global: it is the groupoid-level implementation of ``glue the interior with all boundary charts along the common peripheral subgroup'' in a Morita-invariant way.